sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

 If the user is running a version of the app for which you haven't provided a `.delta`, or if the patch doesn't apply cleanly, they'll use the non-delta "full" update.

 <div class="alert alert-warning" role="alert">
 <strong>Note:</strong> Due to a macOS change, new delta patches must be created using generate_appcast or BinaryDelta from a Sparkle 1.27.0 or later distribution.
-Note that newly generated patches are still compatible and can be patched from applications using versions of Sparkle framework older than 1.27.0.
+Note that newly generated patches are still backwards compatible and can be patched from applications using versions of Sparkle framework older than 1.27.0.
 </div>

 ### Automated generation